DubskySteam/FFXIV-RaidCompletion/README.md

 - Show progression of pve content
 ## How to use
 1. Make your achievements public (lodestone -> character settings)
-'''This can take up to 30 minutes to take effect.'''
+'''This can take up to 90 minutes to take effect.
+(Up to the FFXIV Servers)'''
 2. Open the application and enter your character id (can be found in the lodestone url of your char)
 3. Done
 ## Report bugs
-If you find any kind of bug, please open an issue (at this repo) with the following details:
-1. OS
-2. What exactly did/not happen
-3. Can you re-produce it
+To report bugs please use go to "issues" and create a new ticket with the bug report template.
+The bug will have a separate issue, where further investigation or clarification will be posted.
 ## Screenshots [WIP]
 ![](media/readme_screenshot.png)